 I want to know more.
 What do I do next?

-- Selected students need to enrol by the end of September so that we can make travel bookings.
+- Selected students need to enrol by the end of September 2021 so that we can make travel bookings (exact date tbc).

-- During October-December, all of the final details about the arrangements will be worked out and confirmed with enrolled students.
+- During October-December 2021, all of the final details about the arrangements will be worked out and confirmed with enrolled students.

 - ECON228 is a 200-level Economics paper; however, you do not have to be a BCom student to take the paper.
 The course is open to all students at UC provided you meet the entry requirements.
-Prerequisite requirements for the course are ECON104 and ECON105.
+The prerequisite for the course is ECON104.